PrestaShop/prestashop.github.io/news/_posts/2020-05-07-productboard-portal-launch.md

 ### See all features and expressions of needs, follow their development

-Each feature or expression of needs is represented by a card.
-With a title, a description, and sometimes an image.
+Each feature or expression of needs is represented by a card that includes a title and a description, sometimes an image.
 Click on a card to learn more about it.

 There are several tabs, each tab corresponding to a step in the development.